 Here are some items that you should consider when preparing for your puppy.
 You may not need everything listed before your puppy arrives, but this list is intended to help you consider all your puppy’s basic needs.

-- Old Blanket to cover a wire crate that may be used.
+- A blanket may be used to cover a wire kennel.
 Puppies like a dark den feeling.

 - Hydrogen Peroxide (to induce vomiting, if necessary in emergent situations)